rutenkolk/clsl/README.md

 In the meantime: Please check out the demos.clj file for things that absolutely should work right at this moment.

+## Caveats

+Vertex-Shaders *need* to output the final position.
+Therefore the first output of a vertex-shader is always the position assignment.
+So be carful when you query (first (shader-outputs my-vert-shader)) as this will give you first output _after_ the position.
+So this will be the second value in the vector you typed as the output for the vertex-shader.

+Fragment shaders *need* to output a color.
+So there can only be one output.
+OpenGL/Vulkan technically allow for more than this, but more than one framebuffer render target is not supported (yet?).

+As of right now, vertex shaders need their output to be typed manually.
+So wrap all normal output-expressions from a vertex-shader with a (typed :my-type expr).

 ## License